Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     Enter a new service account name:  mesh-dosa
     ```

-    After you enter the name of the account and press `enter`, an output is shown with the client ID of the account and the directory where the keys were placed.
+    After you enter the name of the account and press `enter`, an output is shown with the client ID of the account and the directory where the keys were placed:

     ```bash
     Enter a new service account name: mesh-dosa